itsjohncs/johncs.com/posts/spellchecker.rst

 	:alt: Wait, what?
 	:align: center

-I was expecting my mentor and others to balk at the idea (I was an intern during this time).
+I was expecting my mentor and others to balk at the idea (`I was an intern during this time <https://www.khanacademy.org/careers/interns>`_).
 But all I received were encouraging nods, so off I went.

 To get things up and going quickly, I chose to follow a simple brute force algorithm like the one Peter Norvig describes in `his awesome blog post <http://norvig.com/spell-correct.html>`_.
 Soon I had something running that worked well and was super fast.
 There was a problem though.